jo3-l/blog/content/posts/bitap.md

 	var validMask [256]uint64 // table of bitmasks, indexed by byte for j := range len(P) {
 		// If we see c, then we are permitted to advance to state j+1
-		// (assuming we were at state j before.) c := P[j]
+		// (assuming we were at state j before). c := P[j]
 		validMask[c] |= 1 << (j + 1)
 	}